Our Reviewers’ Guide to London

 Transport

 For detailed information of accessible ways of travelling to and around London check out our new London transport page with information on the disabled access at some of the main transport hubs in the city.
-We look at the city’s airports and take a look at what people have said about the London Underground, the city’s buses and black cabs as well as sharing a few more unusual travel options.
+We look at the city’s airports and what people have said about the London Underground, the city’s buses and black cabs as well as sharing a few more unusual travel options.

 Accommodation